Why Is My Dental Practice Not Getting New Patients?

 Invest in a modern, mobile-first website.
 Ensure it loads in under 3 seconds, has clear calls-to-action, displays your phone number prominently, and offers easy online booking.
 Include high-quality photos of your actual office and team.

-90% of patients read online reviews before choosing a dentist.
+Most patients read online reviews before choosing a dentist.
 If you have fewer than 20 reviews or a rating below 4.5 stars, potential patients are choosing your competitors instead.

 Implement a systematic review generation process.
 Ask happy patients at the right moment—immediately after a positive interaction.
 Make it easy with a direct link via text or email.
 Train your team to ask naturally.
 Respond to ALL reviews, especially negative ones.